Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: Subregion theorem for (1) U(1) 0-form symmetry

+In \cref{fig:EntasFinal} we present our results for $d=3$, namely $\entas_\n$ for $\n = 2,3,4,5$ and the numerically extrapolated entanglement asymmetry $\entas$.
+We also indicate the two asymptotic limits with dashed lines.
+In \cref{fig:EntasGend} we present the extrapolated entanglement asymmetries for $d=4,5,6$.
+This time, for $d=5,6$ we do not have an analytic computation of the constant in \cref{eq:EntasBigmur}, therefore the constants have been fitted when drawing the asymptotic limits at large $\mu R$.
+Notice that the large $\mu R$ limits are reached faster in $d>3$ than in $d=3$: the reason is clear from \cref{eq:asymmetry-0form-exact}.

 Let us interpret these results.
 Since we have taken the subregion to be a ball, varying its size is, in a precise sense, an RG flow in which the relevant energy scale is $R^{-1}$.
-We argued in \cref{eq:entasgrowth} that \(\entas\) decreases along such RG flow.
-Out results agree with this expectation: in the IR ($\mu R \gg 1$) the symmetry is broken by the ground state, while in the UV ($\mu R \ll 1$) the symmetry is restored.
+We argued in \cref{eq:entasgrowth} that \(\entas\) increases along such RG flow from small to large $R$.
+Our results agree with this expectation: in the IR ($\mu R \gg 1$) the symmetry is broken by the ground state, while in the UV ($\mu R \ll 1$) the symmetry is restored.
 Furthermore, in the IR \(\entas\) captures the logarithmic growth of asymmetry for a global spatial slice as calculated in \cref{sec:entropic-CMW-global}.
 An important comment is in order: our computation has been done using a free Goldstone theory.
 If such a theory is taken to be the EFT of a spontaneously broken symmetry, its validity should end around the scale $\mu$, where arbitrary higher-derivative corrections become relevant.
 In this sense, \cref{fig:EntasFinal,fig:EntasGend} are only valid until $\mu R \sim 1$, precisely where the symmetry is restored.
 However, even if we must remain agnostic about the shape of \(\entas\) for $\mu R \lesssim 1$, it is clear that, as long as the EFT is valid, the symmetry is being restored.
-In fact, even when the EFT is no longer trustworthy, the monotonicity of \(\entas\) guarantees that the amount of symmetry breaking cannot increase.
+Indeed, even when the EFT is no longer trustworthy, the monotonicity of \(\entas\) guarantees that the amount of symmetry breaking cannot increase as $\mu R$ decreases.